timmalich/postgresql-query-tuning-for-dummies/README.md

 # Postgresql Query Tuning for Dummies
 Repository to create a Postgres database with dummy data and query tuning samples

+THIS IS ALL WORK IN PROGRESS!

 ## Setup database:
-With this statement you'll create a running postgres instance on port 64271.
+With the next statements you'll create a running postgres instance on port 64271 in particular version.
-It will include 4 tables in schema 'public':
+The db will include 4 tables in schema 'public':

 | table name | rows      |
 |------------|-----------|